 We have pursued civil damages claims under the FSIA against such nations as Iran, Libya, and Sudan for incidents of terrorism, and we can pursue claims against any state terrorist sponsor for:

 - Air or sea hijackings

 - Hostage situations

 - Land mine injuries or deaths

-Find out more about our law firm's experience with civil litigation against foreign governments for terrorist attacks.
-Contact Fay Law Group in Washington for a free consultation with one of our lawyers.
+Find out more about our experience with civil litigation against foreign governments for terrorist attacks.
+Contact our terrorism claim attorneys at (202) 759-7833 for a free consultation.